rusq/osx-callhistory-decryptor/README.md

    It will try to locate the default call history file, make a temporary copy and open it.

-2. You will be prompted for your user's logon password, this allows the program to fetch the callhistory key from the OS X keychain.
-You can also provide the call history key manually using the `-k` command line flag.
+2. You will be prompted for your user's logon password - this allows the program to fetch the callhistory encryption key from the OS X keychain.
+You can also provide the call history encryption key manually using the `-k` command line flag.
 Example:

         $ ./osx-callhistory-decryptor -k YSBzZWNyZXQga2V5IDEyCg==